GabiJunkes/MultipleBedSpawn/README.md

 <strong>link-worlds</strong> - If true, players can choose beds from all worlds.
 <br>If false, players can only choose beds from the current world.

+<strong>remove-beds-gui</strong> - If true, enables the command ```/removebed``` that opens a gui so the player can remove registered beds.
+<br>If false, the command does nothing and player can only remove registered beds breaking them.

 # Help needed